 Dr. Brian D. Cohen will be almost as happy as you are to see your slimmer appearance after he has performed your abdominoplasty.
 He will be even happier to see your restored self-confidence.
 Most of all, he will be proud of the part he plays in helping you to maintain a healthy lifestyle.
 Once you have invested in improving your comfort and self-image, you are more likely to be able to maintain a stable weight, improving your chances of living a longer and more satisfying life.
-Why not contact Dr. Cohen today and take a step in the right direction
+Why not contact Dr. Cohen today and schedule an appointment at his Great Neck office.

 Also, feel free to browse our before and after photos in our Abdominoplasty (Tummy Tuck) Photo Gallery.

 Back To All Body Procedures